Two failure modes of deep transformers and how to avoid them: a unified theory of signal propagation at initialisation: Introduction

-In summary, we provide a complete theory of signal propagation in deep transformers that unifies several phenomena that had been discussed separately, namely entropy and rank collapse.
-Tuning initialisation hyper-parameters in accordance with our theoretical analysis enables accurate prediction of the trainability of very deep models.
+In summary, we provide a full theory of signal propagation in deep Transformers that unifies two phenomena previously discussed separately, namely entropy and rank collapse.
+Tuning initialisation hyperparameters in accordance with our theoretical analysis enables accurate prediction of the trainability of very deep models, offering practitioners a principled approach to designing and initialising Transformer architectures for reliable training at scale.